Van Jones Biography

 Van Jones CNN

 Jones is a CNN political commentator, he’s mostly seen across the network’s special political coverage and programming.
-He has hosted numerous shows including CNN’s The Messy Truth with Van Jones, The Van Jones Show, and The Redemption Project with Van Jones.
+He has hosted multiple shows, including CNN’s The Messy Truth with Van Jones, The Van Jones Show, and The Redemption Project with Van Jones.
 Also, Jones is the co-creator of the Emmy Award-winning virtual reality series, The Messy Truth VR Experience.
-The series is described by users as being visceral and eye-opening.
+Users describe the series as being visceral and eye-opening.